-The EU-US Privacy Shield and Other Methods of Exporting Data from the EU under the GDPR
+The EU-US Privacy Shield & the GDPR

 Under the EU’s GDPR (General Data Protection Regulation), EU residents’ data may not flow freely out of the EEA (European Economic Area), unless organizations in non-EEA countries can ensure “an adequate level of protection”.
 The most straightforward way of doing so is by being based in a third country with an ‘adequacy decision’.
 These are territories with legislation assessed by the European Commission as providing an acceptable level of protection.

 Canada has been given such an adequacy decision for commercial organizations.
 Although US-based organizations do not have that privilege, the US has negotiated the EU-US Privacy Shield scheme (replacing the Safe Harbor scheme).
 This was designed to provide a basis for transferring data between the US and the EU that does not require the US government to put a new data protection regime in place.

 If you would like more information on GDPR compliance and the EU-US Privacy Shield scheme, get in touch with our GDPR experts who can advise you on which of our products and services are best suited to your needs.

 Speak to an expert